Welcome to the Podiatry Arena forums

 Herod the Great

-Herod I[2][3][a] or Herod the Great (c.
-72 BCE – c.
-4 BCE) was a Roman Jewish client king of the Herodian Kingdom of Judea.[4][5][6]
-He is known for his colossal building projects throughout Judea.
-Among these works are the rebuilding of the Second Temple in Jerusalem and the expansion of its base[7][8][9]—the Western Wall being part of it.
-Vital details of his life are recorded in the works of the 1st century CE Roman–Jewish historian Josephus.[10]
+Herod I[2][a] or Herod the Great (c.
+72 – 4 or 1 BCE) was a Roman Jewish client king of the Herodian kingdom of Judea.[3][4][5]
+He is known for his colossal building projects.
+Among these works are the rebuilding of the Second Temple in Jerusalem and the expansion of its base[6][7][8]—the Western Wall being part of it.
+Many of the crucial details of his life are recorded in the works of the 1st century CE Roman–Jewish historian Josephus.[9]

-While Herod the Great is described in the Christian Bible as the author of the Massacre of the Innocents, the remainder of the Biblical references to the "two Herods of the Bible" are all ascribed to Herod Antipas, Herod the Great's son.
-Upon Herod's death in 4 BCE, the Romans divided his kingdom among three of his sons and his sister: his son Herod Antipas received the tetrarchy of Galilee and Peraea.
+Herod the Great is described in the Christian Bible as the coordinator of the Massacre of the Innocents.
+Most other New Testament references to 'Herod' are either to his son Herod Antipas (such as the events leading to the executions of John the Baptist and Jesus of Nazareth in Matthew 14), or his grandson Herod Agrippa (in Acts 12).
+Upon Herod's death, the Romans divided his kingdom among three of his sons and his sister: his son Herod Antipas received the tetrarchy of Galilee and Peraea.

-Other family members of Herod the Great include Herod's son Herod Archelaus who became ethnarch of Judea, Samaria, and Idumea; Herod's son Philip who became tetrarch of territories north and east of the Jordan River; and Herod's sister Salome I, who was given a toparchy including the cities of Jabneh, Ashdod, and Phasaelis.
+Other family members of Herod the Great include Herod's son Herod Archelaus, who became ethnarch of Judea, Samaria, and Idumea; Herod's son Philip who became tetrarch of territories north and east of the Jordan River; and Herod's sister Salome I, who was given a toparchy including the cities of Jabneh, Ashdod, and Fasayil (Phasaelis).

-2. ^ Cite error: The named reference Judaica was invoked but never defined (see the help page).
+1. ^ Cite error: The named reference Steinmann2009 was invoked but never defined (see the help page).

-5. ^ Peters, Francis E. (2005).
-The Monotheists: Jews, Christians, and Muslims in Conflict and Competition, Volume II: The Words and Will of God The Words And Will of God.
+4. ^ Peters, Francis E. (2005).
+The Monotheists: Jews, Christians, and Muslims in Conflict and Competition: The Words and Will of God The Words And Will of God.
+Vol. II.
 Princeton University Press.

-6. ^ Kasher, Aryeh; Witztum, Eliezer (2007).
-King Herod: a persecuted persecutor : a case study in psychohistory and psychobiography.
-Translation by Karen Gold.
+5. ^ Kasher, Aryeh; Witztum, Eliezer (2007).
+King Herod: a persecuted persecutor: a case study in psychohistory and psychobiography.
+Translated by Gold, Karen.
 Walter de Gruyter.

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).